CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-5/Readme.md

 __sc::derferral__ _can be used as a part of_ __mpl::list__ _along with_ __sc::trasnsition__ _and_ __sc::custom_reactions__.

-_Basically with sc::deferral, the State Machine keeps the_ __NOT HANDLED__ _events in a separate queue_. _Events in that queue is trigerred everytime a state is transitioned from the current state to any other state_
+_Basically with sc::deferral, the State Machine keeps the_ __NOT HANDLED__ _events in a separate queue_. _Events in that queue are triggered every time a state is transitioned from the current state to any other state_

-__sc::deferral__ _takes the name of the event which needs to be deffered or be kept in a separate queue.
+__sc::deferral__ _takes the name of the event which needs to be deferred or be kept in a separate queue.
 However, we need to watch the queue carefully to understand the behaviour_

 In the code below, we'll raise an event_ __event_OutOfBlueEvent__ _which is deferred but will be automatically handled in 2nd state if a handler is written for that in 2nd state.
-Lets watch the event queue carefully_
+Let's watch the event queue carefully_

 ```
 // States